Warp Zone (album)

 Warp Zone is Martyr's 2nd full-length album.
-It was released independently on March 11, 2000.
-A European edition was released by Sekhmet Records which contained two bonus tracks, several live videos and other multi-media.
-In October 2006, Galy Records released a re-issue containing four bonus tracks.
+It was self-released on March 11, 2000.

+Warp Zone was remixed and remastered on vinyl & CD for Relapse Records 10 years later.
+The album was remixed by Francis Perron at RadicArt Studio with assistance from Daniel and François Mongrain & Remastered by Maor Applebaum at Maor Applebaum Mastering.

 Matt Heafy of Trivium called it one of his favorite albums and said "This has been a hugely influential album on me, and they’re a band that I feel are way underrated.
 They’re a band so many people haven’t heard about but this album is truly a gem.
 Everyone’s putting technical and jazz elements of things like virtuoso guitarist Allan Holdsworth in there, but these guys were doing it before all of them and Martyr don’t do it for the sake of it, they do it for the sake of new sounding songs.
 The band incorporate jazz, thrash, death and tech and so much more.
 They really have their own sound."